zeeev/wham/README.md

+WHAM now is split into two programs: WHAM-BAM and WHAM-GRAPHENING.
+WHAM-GRAPHENING is more accurate than WHAM, by reducing the FDR.
+If you’re using WHAM for general structural variant discovery use WHAM-GRAPHENING.
+WHAM-BAM should be used for associations testing and discovery of insertions or translocations.
+Currently WHAM-GRAPHENING supports deletions, duplications and inversions.

 ### WHAM-GRAPHENING [![Build Status](https://travis-ci.org/zeeev/wham.svg?branch=master)](https://travis-ci.org/zeeev/wham) [![Code Climate](https://codeclimate.com/github/zeeev/wham/badges/gpa.svg)](https://codeclimate.com/github/zeeev/wham)

-WHAM-GRAPHENING has increased accuracy for deletions, duplications and inversions.

-The genotyping module can be slow in high-copy regions.
-I recommend filtering SVs prior to genotyping (-k skips genotyping).

-Full documentation is coming soon.
+WHAM-GRAPHENING takes a bam file and a reference genome and prints a VCF file to STDOUT and error messages to STDOUT.
+WHAM-GRAPHENING can take one or more bam files, but it is better to call SVs independently.
+Multiple call sets can be merged prior to genotyping.

 Workflow: